This Is What It’s Really All About

 16 & 17 I say then: Walk in the Spirit, and you shall not fulfill the lust of the flesh.
 For the flesh lusts against the Spirit, and the Spirit against the flesh; and these are contrary to one another, so that you do not do the things that you wish.

 Real freedom is freedom from sin not freedom to sin.

 This is our catch-all category.
 Each of the topics what we speak and write about is permeated with the message that Jesus has the power to set you free.
 More than that, He wants to set you free because He loves you where you are, sin and all, but He doesn’t want to leave you there.
 He delights in cleaning the filth off of you.
 (Just read Ephesians)

 Much of what we do isn’t appropriate for a Sunday morning message but this basic truth is.
 In addition to the various topics already discussed, we preach a simple Gospel message of salvation, holiness, and repentance.
 It’s nothing complex but it’s what needs to be said.
 The Word of God will go forth and accomplish His purpose.
 We are merely messengers.

 We can come to you to preach, fulfill pulpit supply, or preach the Gospel in conjunction with another event such as a seminar or conference.
 We are here to serve.

 For more information, visit our Contact page and get in touch with us.

 Don’t Think It Works This Way…

 The message of too much of the church more resembles this soap than a recognizable Gospel.
-Jesus is often treated like a magic formula that washes it all away with no real changed needed on your part.
+Jesus is often treated like a magic formula that washes it all away with no real change needed on your part.
 Like soap, He just washes the dirt away leaving you to get dirty again with no consequence.

 Real freedom is a progressive transformation from one who walks in the flesh to one who walks according to the Spirit.
 Yes, Jesus washes away sin but He will set you free from the desire to walk in the flesh.